 “Throughout every stage of development, parents shape a child’s ability to give and receive empathy. …raised by an abusive parent, the child will rarely want much to do with a parent as an adult.” – Helen Riess, MD

-This was a crucial moment of realization for me, and I allowed myself some time to digest this before continuing on with the book.
+I understood this was a crucial moment of realization for me, and I allowed myself some time to digest this before continuing with the book.
 I thought about how my family has never been a functional family.
 In my family, parents and siblings don’t see one another, and I suspect most of us don’t like one another.
-I have watched over the years as ‘healthy’ families shared this close-knit, loving connection and I was confused by the love, concern, and connections.
+I have watched over the years as ‘healthy’ families shared this close-knit, loving connection and I was confused by the love, concern, and loving relationships.
 I sometimes wondered if the family members were merely going through the motions to give others the perception that they truly loved one another and wanted to be together.
-I now understand the difference between the families I watched and wondered about and the family I was born into.
+I now understand the difference between the families I watched and wondered about and the family I belonged in.

-The Empathy Effect is also written for parents with disabled children; for caretakers, whether caring for an ill family member, as well as nurses and doctors treating patients on a daily basis, etc..
-After reading this book and absorbing the power of the 7 keys I feel very strongly that The Empathy Effect, coupled with training should be made mandatory for teachers at all levels of education; for politicians beginning with the president of this nation; for leaders that are charged with managing subordinate personnel; for all leaders in the military branches responsible for directing subordinate troops; for all law enforcement agencies as this book has the potential to save hundreds of lives; for juvenile detention facilities staff , and any other entity where there is the chance of blunting, rather than engaging empathy in others.
+The Empathy Effect is for parents with disabled children.
+It’s for caretakers, whether caring for an ill family member, as well as nurses and doctors treating patients on a daily basis, etc..
+After reading this book and absorbing the power of the seven keys I feel very strongly that The Empathy Effect, coupled with a training environment should be made mandatory for teachers at all levels of education.
+It should be compulsory for politicians beginning with the president of this nation, as well for leaders charged with managing subordinate personnel.
+This book is a must for all leaders in the military branches responsible for directing subordinate troops; for all law enforcement agencies as this book has the potential to save hundreds of lives; for juvenile detention facilities staff, and any other entity where there is the chance of blunting, rather than engaging empathy in others.

 If you remember, at the beginning in a highlighted box I wrote, “Please don’t ask me who Alan Alda is.
 “If you do not know who Alan Alda is, ask Siri, Google, ask your parents or your grandparents.
-This was deliberate as I knew some of you would laugh, but there would be others who would be disturbed by what I wrote because you could not see my face or hear the tone of my voice.
+I admit this was deliberate as I knew some of you would laugh, but there would be others who would be disturbed by what I wrote because you could not see my face or hear the tone of my voice.
 Had you been able to see me, you would have known I was joking by the smile on my face.
 It was amusing to me as I considered how long ago it was that everyone would not only know who Alan Alda was but that he starred in Mash.
 Many years have passed, and I believe there are some who have never seen an episode of Mash, or heard of Alan Alda due to the generational gaps.
-This is one of the points Dr. Riess speaks to more broadly and much more elegantly than I have.
+Dr. Riess speaks to more broadly and much more elegantly than I have to this point.

 I would not be honest if I did not tell you that I had questions running through my head as I read The Empathy Effect regarding violent individuals, but then I have always been known to be the curious type who asked a lot of questions, and still do.
 I was having difficulty understanding how it is if we all have empathy, how anyone can shoot up classrooms, theatres, malls, etc..
 How does someone with empathy possess a weapon and while looking another human being in the eye take a life?
 I received my answers soon enough.
 You’ll have to read this mesmerizing book, The Empathy Effect to get the answer to this question and many more.